danielzunarelli/danielzunarelli.github.io/_pages/cv.md

 - **Data Engineer – Leega**
   *Feb 2024 – Present*
 	-	Conducted data maturity assessments for clients, identifying areas for improvement
 	-	Built and automated ETL pipelines for data ingestion, transformation, and loading
-  - Participated in internal projects and custom data solution development
+	-	Participated in internal projects and developed custom data solutions using Databricks, GCP, BigQuery, Cloud Composer (Airflow), Cloud Storage, Dataproc and Terraform.
-  - Developed scalable data transformations using Python and PySpark
+	-	Designed scalable data transformations with Python and PySpark
-  - Worked with cloud platforms such as Databricks, AWS, and GCP.
+	-	Worked with cloud platforms such as Databricks, GCP, and AWS

 - **Business Analyst – Trier Sistemas**
   *Aug 2024 – Jan 2025*